KristinaEngland/design-system/design/typography.md

 ### Bulleted Lists
 Use bulleted lists when you don’t need to convey a specific order for list items.

+When using bulleted lists:
+- Introduce bulleted lists with a lead-in line ending in a colon
+- Start each item with a lowercase letter, and do not use a full stop at the end

 ### Numbered Lists
 Use numbered lists when you need to convey a priority, hierarchy, or sequence between list items.